sagemath/trac_to_gh/Issue 5979.md

 Keywords: coercion, parents, element_constructor

-In Parent, there is an implicit invariant, namely that
+In Parent, there is a (previously implicit) invariant, namely that:

     self._element_init_pass_parent == guess_pass_parent(between ._element_constructor)

 This invariant was broken when self._element_constructor was set from self._element_constructor_ by __call__.
 This made the parent not to be passed properly to _element_constructor.

+This patch fixes this (one line), and adds a corresponding doctest.
+It also includes a related trivial fix to a line that is apparently never used in coerce_maps, and adds a comment about this.

 The category patch #5891 depends heavily on this one, as this way of setting _element_constructor becomes the default one for simple parents.

-By the way, this patch makes a related trivial fix to a line that is apparently never used in coerce_maps, and adds a comment about it.

 Issue created by migration from https://trac.sagemath.org/ticket/5979